Archives

 Sally Jo Effenson (Producing) was a producer on Mudbound.

-Daniel Hogg (Screenwriting) was executive producer on the feature film The Devout, which was nominated for the John Dunning Discovery Award at the Canadian Screen Awards (the Canadian Oscars).
+Daniel Hogg (Screenwriting) produced Esluna: The Crown of Babylon, Esluna: The First Monolith, and was executive producer on the feature film The Devout, which was nominated for the John Dunning Discovery Award at the Canadian Screen Awards (the Canadian Oscars).
 The Devout stars Charlie Carrick (Reign), Ali Liebert (Wonder, Ten Days in the Valley), and Gabrielle Rose (The Sweet Hereafter).

-Kranti Kanadé’s (Producing) groundbreaking film CRD opened in the US and India.
+Kranti Kanadé (Producing) wrote and directed Peepal Tree, and the groundbreaking film CRD.
 Critics around the world are calling CRD “bold, brilliant & subversive, charming and fearless, and something that no Indian film has done before.”
 “This astonishing film heralds the arrival of a bold new voice in world cinema where all limits are breached and boundaries crossed.
 Be prepared for a breathtaking journey, the likes of which you’ve never been on before.”

-Rishi Chitkara’s (Screenwriting) script codename: Santa has been optioned by USA Network/Universal Cable Productions for development as an original TV holiday special.
+Rishi Chitkara’s (Screenwriting) wrote for Ghosts on CBS.
+His script codename: Santa was optioned by USA Network/Universal Cable Productions for development as an original TV holiday special.

-Joshua Koopman (Acting for the Camera) produced and acted in the feature film How to Rob, and recently appeared in commercials for: Boston Bruins, IBM, Dunkin Donuts, Maine Tourism Bureau, SAI Global, TJ MAXX, Total Wireless and NH Lottery.
+Joshua Koopman (Acting for the Camera) produced and acted in the feature films Earlybird and How to Rob, and recently appeared in commercials for: Boston Bruins, IBM, Dunkin Donuts, Maine Tourism Bureau, SAI Global, TJ MAXX, Total Wireless and NH Lottery.

-Tiwana FLoyd (Acting for the Camera) appeared in numerous shows and commercials, including Ryan Hansen Solves Crimes on YouTube Red, Disney’s Raven’s Home, Credit Karma, Ross Dress For Less, Sprint, a National Walmart commercial directed by Antoine Fuqua and in SHADE: A Colorful Musical Comedy at Second City.
+Tiwana Floyd (Acting for the Camera) appeared in numerous shows and commercials, including Hacks, No Good Nick, NCIS, Call Me Kat, Ryan Hansen Solves Crimes on YouTube Red, Disney’s Raven’s Home, Credit Karma, Ross Dress For Less, Sprint, a National Walmart commercial directed by Antoine Fuqua and in SHADE: A Colorful Musical Comedy at Second City.

 Liz Kelly (Screenwriting) is currently Manager of Creative Affairs for 21st Century Fox’s Global Inclusion department, where she manages the Fox Writers Lab and Fox Directors Lab, Fox’s pipeline programs for emerging, diverse television writers and directors.
 In this role she also serves as a scout for diverse talent at numerous film and TV festivals across the country, including the New York Television Festival, where she judged the Independent Pilot Competition as a member of the JHRTS Next Generation Committee, and the ATX Television Festival, where she will be judging the TV Pitch Competition.
 Kelly has served as an industry mentor at the NALIP Media Summit and at LA Skins Fest’s Native American Writers Pitch Fest.
 She was invited to be part of Creative Artists Agency’s “Amplify: Next Gen” group of up-and-coming entertainment artists, agents, and executives.
 Kelly is a member of the Junior Hollywood Radio & Television Society (JHRTS), and was chosen to be part of JHRTS’ exclusive Mentorship Program.